DylanAKing/MikrotikMCP/README.md

 This application takes commands and targets and runs the command(s) against all the targets.
-Targets can either be enter manually, seperated by commas (ex: 172.0.0.1,172.0.0.2,...,), or targets can be loaded from a text file, with one target per line. it then displays some general output from each system letting you know if the command(s) ran correcctly.
+Targets can either be enter manually, seperated by commas (ex: 172.0.0.1,172.0.0.2,...,), or targets can be loaded from a text file, with one target per line. it then prompts the for a username and password to login to the targets with, ,and finally displays some general output from each system letting you know if the command(s) ran correcctly.

 # Bugs may be encountered at this stage in development